What You Should Know About Liquefied Natural Gas and Rail Cars

 Under current federal law, it’s considered too dangerous to carry liquefied natural gas in tank cars.
 The Trump administration is attempting to change that.

 The explosion risk of transporting volatile liquefied natural gas in vulnerable tank cars through major population centers is off the charts.

-Yet the Trump administration is proposing a rule that would allow trains to travel the country filled with an unprecedented amount of explosive liquefied natural gas.
-The National Transportation Safety Board and the National Association of State Fire Marshals are objecting to the proposed rule.
+Yet the Trump administration is finalizing a rule that would allow trains to travel the country filled with an unprecedented amount of explosive liquefied natural gas.
+The National Transportation Safety Board and the National Association of State Fire Marshals have objected to the proposed rule.

 Here’s what you should know:

 How dangerous is it to transport liquefied natural gas by rail tank cars?

 The liquefied natural gas from just one rail tank car — without even considering a whole train — could be enough to destroy a city.

 It would only take 22 tank cars to hold the equivalent energy of the Hiroshima bomb.
 A train of 110 tank cars filled with liquefied natural gas would have five times the energy of the Hiroshima bomb.

 In the event of any loss of containment, liquefied natural gas rapidly expands by six hundred times its volume to become a highly flammable gas — and can turn into a “bomb train.”